Qixuan-Kia-Wang06/Haven-Micro-Trust/README.md

 * **🤖 AI-Empowered Cost Reduction:** Integrating **Google AI Studio** to provide underlying LLM capabilities.
 The AI assistant conducts preliminary needs assessments and automatically generates basic trust frameworks, drastically reducing human advisory costs.
 * **👵 Silver-Friendly Design:** Designed not only for the children of the middle class but also tailored for the elderly themselves, featuring a minimalist UI, accessible interactions, and clear, visual asset dashboards.

-## 🛠️ Tech Stack

-# Run and deploy this AI Studio app
+## 🛠️ Tech Stack: Run and deploy this AI Studio app

 This contains everything you need to run your app locally.